NawaMan/NullableJ/README.md

   as well as, fixing some of the problems of `Optional`.
 For instance, `Nullable.of(...)` can accept `null` without throwing any exception.
 Its `get()` method, similarly, will return `null` instead of throw exception.
-These makes `Nullable` a true "maybe monad".
+These makes `Nullable` smoother to use was there are not separate cases for null and non-null.
+Also it make `Nullable` a true "maybe monad".

 For example, the following code will return the value associated with the string key or empty string if the key is null.
 ```java